tomaskraus/simple-string-pattern/README.md

 SSP consist of _Pattern Body_ (i.e. exact string to match), which can be surrounded by a _*Partial Mark*_ (`...`) on either side, to match the beginning, the end or the inside of the possible _input_.
 There must be exactly one space between a _Partial Mark_ and _Pattern Body_.

+> **Note**: Only the _Pattern Body_ is matched against the input in the matching process.
+Partial Marks only tells how to do the match.

 A simplified SSP structure (in an [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form)):

 ```abnf
 ssp = [partial-mark space] pattern-body [space partial-mark]
 ```

 The pattern body itself can be surrounded by double quotes (`"`), to make its leading and trailing spaces significant.
+This outermost double quote pair is not a part of the matching process.

 Some special characters (such as the _newline_ one) can be written in an SSP using **escape-sequence**, with a backslash (`\`) as an escape symbol.
  Escape the backslash itself to use the backslash in an SSP.